inyo-gov/revegetation-projects/README.md

-# Revegetation Monitoring Report

-# Land Removed from Irrigation: Laws Parcels 090, 095,129, and Abandoned Land Parcel 094
+# Land Removed from Irrigation: Laws Parcels 090, 095, 129, and Abandoned Land Parcel 094

 ## Objective

-Determine if monitoring data meet specified quantitative cover and composition goals outlined in the 2003 plan.
+Summarize monitoring data and verify when cover and composition goals are obtained

-## Background

-In November 2022, the Inyo County Water Department (ICWD) received LADWP's 2022 report on respective parcels in July 2022.
-The report claimed that the revegetation goals had been met.
-The transects in Laws 90, 94, and 95 were measured again in 2024.
+Goals are outlined in the 2003 plan.

-The static website with 2024 data summaries can be found at <https://inyo-gov.github.io/revegetation-projects/>
+Current data tables and summaries can be found at <https://inyo-gov.github.io/revegetation-projects/>

 # 2024 Summary

 1. Parcel-average native perennial cover 10% or greater?
+    -   2023
+    -   Laws 118: ✔️
+    -   2024
     -   Laws 90: ✔️
     -   Laws 94: ❌ - 9.7%
     -   Laws 95: ✔️
 2. At least six species have at least 3 hits across all transects? ✔️
+    -   2023
+    -   Laws 118: ❌  -  just 4 species have 3 hits across all transects
+    -   2024
     -   Laws 90: ✔️
     -   Laws 94: ✔️
     -   Laws 95: ✔️
 3. Species richness for each parcel \>= 10 species? ✔️
+    -   2023
+    -   Laws 118: ✔️
+    -   2024
     -   Laws 90: ✔️
     -   Laws 94: ✔️
     -   Laws 95: ✔️
 4. Each transect has 2% cover?
+    -   2023
+    -   Laws 118: ✔️
+    -   2024
     -   Laws 90: ✔️
     -   Laws 94: ✔️
     -   Laws 95: ❌-transect 35 at 1%.
 5. A grass species is present on each parcel? ✔️
+    -   2023
+    -   Laws 118: ✔️
+    -   2024
     -   Laws 90: ✔️
     -   Laws 94: ✔️
     -   Laws 95: ✔️